 Edwinstowe (Edenstou), St. Mary’s and its Early Vicars

-At the rear of the church, there is a board which lists the previous vicars (incumbents) who have served the church over the centuries.
+At the rear of the church, there is a board which lists the previous vicars (incumbents) who have served the church over the centuries each with their own intriguing stories to discover, their lives and times.
 It is a reminder of their dedication and devotion to God, the church, the members of St. Mary’s and the community as a whole.

 Later, in 1146, Edenstou and its chapelries, was given by William 11 to the Dean and Chapter of Lincoln.